open-mmlab/mmpretrain/docs/en/migration.md

 ### Other changes

-- We moved the definition of all registries in different packages to the `mmcls.registry` package.
+- We moved the definition of all registries in different packages to the `mmpretrain.registry` package.